chamathf/Test_Assignment_Playwright_helloagain/README.md

-# Playwright Test Automation Project
+# Playwright Test Automation Project helloagain -Chamath Fernando

 This project is built using the **Playwright Framework** and **TypeScript**.
 The **IDE** used is **VSCode**.